-This chapter describes the architecture and function of the ADSP-218x processors' three computational units: the arithmetic/logic unit, the multiplier/accumulator and the barrel shifter.
+This chapter describes the architecture and function of the three computational units: the arithmetic/logic unit, the multiplier/ accumulator and the barrel shifter.

-Every device in the ADSP-218x family is a 16-bit, fixed-point processor.
+Every device in the ADSP-2100 family is a 16-bit, fixed-point machine.
 Most operations assume a twos-complement number representation, while others assume unsigned numbers or simple binary strings.
 Special features support multiword arithmetic and block floating-point.
-Details concerning the various number formats supported by the ADSP-218x family are given in Appendix A, "Numeric Formats".
+Details concerning the various number formats supported by the ADSP-2100 family are given in Appendix C.

-In ADSP-218x family arithmetic, signed numbers are always in twos-complement format.
-The processors do not use signed-magnitude, ones-complement, BCD or excess-n formats.
+In ADSP-2100 family arithmetic, signed numbers are always in twoscomplement format.
+The processors do not use signed-magnitude, onescomplement, BCD or excess-n formats.